§ 122C-117. Powers and duties of the area authority.

 (1) Engage in comprehensive planning, budgeting, implementing, and monitoring of community-based mental health, developmental disabilities, and substance abuse services.

-(2) Ensure the provision of services to clients in the catchment area, including clients committed to the custody of the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety.
+(2) Ensure the provision of services to clients in the catchment area, including clients committed to the custody of the Division of Juvenile Justice of the Department of Public Safety.

-(3) Determine the needs of the area authority's clients and coordinate with the Secretary and with the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety the provision of services to clients through area and State facilities.
+(3) Determine the needs of the area authority's clients and coordinate with the Secretary and with the Division of Juvenile Justice of the Department of Public Safety the provision of services to clients through area and State facilities.

 (4) Develop plans and budgets for the area authority subject to the approval of the Secretary.
 The area authority shall submit the approved budget to the board of county commissioners and the county manager and provide quarterly reports on the financial status of the program in accordance with subsection (c) of this section.